QNZhang/spatial-pyramid-features/README.md

 ### Load only image paths and access to them only when necessary

-The JSON files must have paths to the images
+The JSON files must have paths to the images which must be accessible from the project root directory.
+Thus, you can create a symbolic link or place your dataset directory in the project root directory to enable the image paths from the project root directory.

 ```python
 from utils.datasets.handlers import InMemoryDBHandler, LazyDBHandler